 b.
 In the event of a no-notice OfSTED inspection where a SIAMS inspection is already scheduled it has been agreed with OfSTED that the two may be conducted simultaneously.
 However, both he OfSTED inspection team and the SIAMS inspector must avoid over inspection of any particular teachers.
 Feedback from both inspections must take place at the same meeting.

 An existing Church of England school converting to an academy, will be scheduled for re-inspection on the same basis as non-converting schools, i.e. on the basis of the previous inspection judgement.

-Where a new academy or free school opens which has a religious (Anglican) character, i.e. where it is a brand new institution where no previous Church of England school existed or where a community school converts to a Church of England Academy, the SIAMS inspection should take place no earlier than 2 years and no later than 3 years from the date of opening.
+Where a new academy or free school opens which has a religious (Anglican) character, i.e. where it is a brand new institution where no previous Church of England school existed or where a community school converts to a Church of England Academy, the SIAMS inspection should take place after 3 years from the date of opening.
 Thereafter the time of inspections will fall in line with the general guidance above.